iamrajith/5-DaysWithKubernetes/Docker_and_Kubernetes_Lab/3-ExerciseDockerfile.md

 cd ..
 ```

-## Exercise 2: Nginx Server on CentOS
+## Exercise 2: Nginx Server on Fedora

 First, create a new directory for the Nginx server setup: